PlatoArete/chronos/README.md

 *   **Detailed Summaries**:
     *   **Monthly Summary**:
         *   Count of WFH days.
-        *   Count of WFO days.
+        *   Count of WFO days (including Off Site work).
-        *   **Net Working Days**: Calculated based on your selected working days for the month, minus any marked holidays (user-marked or API-set).
+        *   **Net Working Days**: Calculated based on your selected working days for the month, minus any marked holidays, sick leave, or personal leave.
         *   **Target Office Days (60%)**: The target number of office days, calculated as 60% of Net Working Days (rounded to nearest whole number).
-        *   **Office Presence**: Your actual office days as a percentage of Net Working Days.
+        *   **Office Presence**: Your actual office days (including Off Site work) as a percentage of Net Working Days.
     *   **3-Month Rolling Summary**: Provides the same metrics as the monthly summary, aggregated for the current month and previous two months.
 *   **Theme Customization**:
     *   **Dark/Light Mode Toggle**: Switch between a dark (default) and light visual theme via a settings menu.